 The very name sounds thrillingly exotic, doesn’t it?
-For us, the prospect of Russia was truly exciting, and during our brief visit there in October 2018, we wanted to be sure to visit the must-sees, the very best spots in Moscow.
+For us, the prospect of Russia was truly exciting, and during our brief visit there in October 2018, we wanted to be sure to visit the must-sees, the very best places to visit in Moscow.
 So we scoured the web for lists of what to do in Moscow, Russia, as well as let ourselves wander freely to discover our own special parts of Moscow.
 After spending four days exploring this impressive city, we feel that we had a great first-timers’ experience.
 Want to do the same?
 We’ve handpicked 11 essential things to do for first-time visitors to Moscow.
-These are all places to visit in Moscow that will provide you with the quintessential experience of Russia’s capital city.
+These are all spots to visit in Moscow that will provide you with the quintessential experience of Russia’s capital city.

 PS: Check out this article from Happy Frog Travels for a great overall guide to Russia.